Absolute Radio 70s

-Absolute Radio 70s is a Semi-National Digital radio station owned and operated by Bauer as part of the Absolute Radio Network.
+Absolute Radio 70s is a national Digital radio station owned and operated by Bauer as part of the Absolute Radio Network.
 It broadcasts locally to parts of the UK on DAB radio multiplexes.
 It broadcasts nationally via Smart Speaker and online web streaming.
 Its output is non-stop 1970s hits.

 History

 Details of Absolute Radio's plan to extend their decade-themed radio stations were released in October 2010, and following the success of Absolute Radio 80s and Absolute Radio 90s, the former of which was ranked eleventh in terms of listener numbers.
 Two new stations were announced, Absolute Radio 60s and Absolute Radio 70s, both of which would be dedicated to the music of their respective decades.
 Initially the 70s station would be available on DAB in London only, but would be accessible nationally and internationally through an online service.
 A website holding page was opened at absoluteradio70s.co.uk in line with the announcement of the station, which carries station information and an indicative schedule.
 The 60s service went on air on 22 November 2011, with Absolute Radio 70s launching a week later on 29 November.

 Absolute Radio 70s shares the DAB slot currently used by Absolute Radio 00s, with 00s cutting its broadcast capacity (and switching to broadcast in mono) to release space for the 70s service.

 At the time of its launch Absolute Radio 70s branded itself as "The UK's only 70s radio station", but was joined on DAB within a few weeks by Smooth 70s, a similarly themed station from GMG Radio which was launched nationally on DAB on 27 December 2011.
 However, in spite of its competitor, Absolute 70s continued to style itself as the UK's only 1970s-themed radio station.
 Smooth 70s subsequently ceased transmission on 6 October 2013, and its national frequency was taken over by Capital XTRA.
 Six years later, Global resumed transmission of a national 70s music service with the launch of Heart 70s, which is now Absolute 70s' chief competitor (other stations, such as Pirate 70s have existed in the interim, but generally to a smaller broadcast area - in Pirate's case, Cornwall).